Svarozic/wedding-website-marina-stefan/README.md

 ## TODOs

+### Svarga for me

+- message to whatsup
-index page
+  - index page with Hero, Countdown and Wedding Date

-- SVARGA: add Countdown component with paralax efect behind with location photo of vila
+  - SR default lang
+  - added some "Lorem ipsum" text placeholders that need your input (what you want there and translations)

-### TODOs for Stefan
+### for Stefan

 ## Tech Notes